 <link rel=”standout” href=“http://www.example.com/scoop_article_2.html” />

-“Linking out to other sites is well recognized as a best practice on the web, and we believe that citing others’ standout content is important for earning trust as you also promote your own standout work,” the company says.
+Google hopes the feature catches on as more than just a tool for self-promotion, since it encourages respect and recognition between publications.“Linking out to other sites is well recognized as a best practice on the web, and we believe that citing others’ standout content is important for earning trust as you also promote your own standout work,” the company says.